 The Electoral College

 A lesson plan for grades 3-12 from Education World.
-See also Lesson Plan: The Electoral College and U.S. Electoral College Teaching Resources.
+See also see The Electoral Process and U.S. Electoral College Teaching Resources.

 Does My Vote Count?
 Teaching the Electoral College